Media portrayal of asexuality: Comics

-Diane, in issue #68, says to Hes: "...I like you too.
+Diane, in issue #68 of Lumberjanes, says to Hes: "...I like you too.
 But I don't have any interest in kissing or junk like that" and has never had interest in kissing anyone.
 On the following page, she still says she has romantic feelings toward Hes, but not sexual ones.

 Edward St. John Gorey, an American writer and artist noted for his illustrated books, is asexual.
 When asked what his sexual orientation was in an interview, he said that he is "neither one thing nor the other particularly...apparently reasonably undersexed or something."
 Edward Gorey agreed in an interview that the "sexlessness" of his works was a product of his asexuality.

 Similarly, American cartoonist, Maia Kobabe, is queer, nonbinary, asexual. and uses Spivak pronouns.

 Live-action television

 Gilligan, the eponymous character of the 1960s television series Gilligan's Island, would today be classified as asexual.
 The producers of the show likely portrayed him in this way to make him more relatable to young male viewers of the show who had not yet reached puberty and had therefore presumably not yet experienced sexual desire.
 Gilligan's asexual nature also allowed the producers to orchestrate intentionally comedic situations in which Gilligan spurns the advances of attractive females.
 Asexuality as a sexual identity, rather than as a biological entity, became more widely discussed in the media in the beginning of the twenty-first century.
 The Fox Network series House represented an "asexual" couple in the episode "Better Half".
-However, this representation has been questioned by members of the asexual community (including the founder of the Asexual Visibility and Education Network David Jay), calling it "disturbing but not unexpected," while others, in a petition to FOX executives, wrote that the episode encourages viewers to see asexuality skeptically, rather than accept it, "to probe asexual people for causes of our 'condition' rather than to accept us as a part of the natural spectrum of human sexual diversity."
+However, this representation has been questioned by members of the asexual community (including David Jay, the founder of the Asexual Visibility and Education Network), calling it "disturbing but not unexpected," while others, in a petition to FOX executives, wrote that the episode encourages viewers to see asexuality skeptically, rather than accept it, "to probe asexual people for causes of our 'condition' rather than to accept us as a part of the natural spectrum of human sexual diversity."
 This led to controversy over the representation and a petition on change.org for Fox Network to reconsider how it represents asexual characters in the future, stating it "represented asexuality very poorly by attributing it to both medical illness and deception."